wnda/ghost-search/README.md

 [Elasticlunr](http://elasticlunr.com/ "elasticlunr") is a fork of lunr which adds some cool features to improve search fidelity.
 Well worth it.

-### How to use this script
+### How to use ghost-search

-First, get elasticlunr:
+You'll obviously need to have a Ghost blog.
+You can add this before or after you install your Ghost blog, but it's probably easier after you have a few posts so you can test it properly.

+First, get elasticlunr and add it to your other npm modules in Ghost:
+`cd /var/www/ghost`
 `npm install elasticlunr`

 Next, add the route you want to use: